guillaume-gc/template_vagrant_nodejs/README.md

 ## bootstrap.sh

 Bash script used by Vagrant to modify the VM.
-Variables can be change for your needs.
+Variables can be changed for your needs.

-Warning: changing project or top domain names will change the project URL.
+Warning: changing project or top domain names will modify project URL.

 ## public/app.js